nestordemeure/tabularGP/README.md

 This is due to the model improving its uncertainty estimate to the detriment of its prediction.

 ## TODO

-- converts to fastai V2 when it gets out of alpha

 - add a date/time specific kernel (periodic kernel)
 - add possibility to pass a list of kernels to the tabular kernels (to have one specific kernel per column)